cthorey/cthorey.github.io/_posts/2016-02-02-backprop_conv.markdown

 ---
 layout: post
-title: Backpropagation through a convolutional layer
+title: Note on the implementation of a convolutional neural networks.
 date: 2016-02-02T09:05:36+01:00
 published: true
 ---